 How does marketing on social media work?

 That being said, think about the type of brands that do well on social media compared to the brands that struggle or simply aren't active.
 Interest-based brands can attract followers because people are broadly interested in the topic that the brand is tied to.
 A soccer team can get a big following on Facebook or Instagram.
-So can a musician or some clothing lines.
+Musicians, clothing lines, famous actors, or a popular local restaurant might all get a good social media following too.
 Real estate is generally not going to fit in this category, however.